 - Describe the different ways to import data into Einstein Analytics.

 To filter the assets by type, click a tab.

 To quickly locate an asset, perform a search based on the name.
 Don’t forget about search—it can be useful when you have many assets in your org!

 Another handy feature found within filtered views is the view toggle for switching between tile view ( ) and list view ( ).
 In tile view, you can identify assets by their thumbnail image.
 In list view, you can see additional information about each asset.
 In tile view, hover at the upper right corner of an asset to locate the for the dropdown menu.
 In list view, hover at right side of the line to locate the dropdown menu.
 The menu has different actions depending upon the asset.

 Go ahead and give it a try!
 Click All Items then toggle from tile view to list view and back.
 Hover on the assets and find the menus.

 You’ll learn the basics of the product as you get your Einstein Analytics badges.
 However, keep in mind that you can always click in the top right corner if you need help or want to learn more.

 Now, to prepare for further Einstein Analytics exploration, let’s talk data!

 The dataset builder has a point-and-click interface.
 The dataflow enables you to perform more advanced tasks.
 To import external data, you can use the CSV Upload interface to import manually or the External Data API to import programmatically.
 In addition, you can use third-party tools to import the data.
-For more information about integrating data, see Einstein Analytics Data Integration Guide.
+For more information about integrating data, see Integrate Data into Einstein Analytics Datasets.